How to Overcome Guilt: Strategies for Managing and Healing

 Cultural and Religious Influences

 Especially in India, our lives and societies are governed by strong cultural and religious codes.
 These usually have a strict understanding of what is right and wrong.
-If you have grown up understanding and idolizing these codes of behavior, any small deviation from these prescribed behaviors can cause you significant distress.
+If you have grown up understanding and idolising these codes of behaviour, any small deviation from these prescribed behaviours can cause you significant distress.

 This type of guilt is shared between a large group of people and can serve to improve social cohesion and cooperation.
 However, it can also lead to internal conflict, especially for people who want to grow out of such cultural and religious influences.